Dogma (film)

-Dogma is a 1999 American fantasy comedy film written and directed by Kevin Smith, who also stars, along with Ben Affleck, Matt Damon, George Carlin, Linda Fiorentino, Janeane Garofalo, Chris Rock, Jason Lee, Salma Hayek, Bud Cort, Alan Rickman, Alanis Morissette in her feature film debut, and Jason Mewes.
-It is the fourth film in Smith's View Askewniverse series.
-Brian O'Halloran and Jeff Anderson, stars of the first Askewniverse film Clerks, appear in the film, as do Smith regulars Scott Mosier, Dwight Ewell, Walt Flanagan, and Bryan Johnson.
+Dogma is a 1999 American fantasy comedy film written, co-edited, and directed by Kevin Smith.
+The film stars Ben Affleck, Matt Damon, Linda Fiorentino, Salma Hayek, Jason Lee, Jason Mewes, Alan Rickman, and Chris Rock.
+It is the fourth film in the View Askewniverse.

 The story revolves around two fallen angels who plan to employ an alleged loophole in Catholic dogma to return to Heaven after being cast out by God, but as existence is founded on the principle that God is infallible, their success would prove God wrong, thus undoing all creation.
-The last scion and two prophets are sent by the angel Metatron to stop them.
+The last descendant of Jesus Christ and two prophets are sent by the angel Metatron to stop them.

+Dogma screened out of competition at the 1999 Cannes Film Festival on May 21, 1999, and was released in the United States on November 12 by Lions Gate Films.
 The film's irreverent treatment of Catholicism and the Catholic Church triggered considerable controversy, even before its opening.
 The Catholic League denounced it as blasphemy.
 Organized protests delayed its release in many countries and led to at least two death threats against Smith.
-Despite this, Dogma was well received by critics, and grossed $45 million against its $10 million budget, becoming the highest-grossing film in the View Askewniverse series to date.
+Despite this, Dogma received generally positive reviews from critics, and grossed $45 million against its $10 million budget, becoming the highest-grossing film in the View Askewniverse series to date.